Do travel insurance providers check medical records?

 • Charge an additional premium to provide cover for the medical condition

-• Withdraw cover altogether
+• Withdraw cover altogether.

 It might be fair for your travel insurance provider to alter your contract – as long as they can provide evidence to support what they’re doing and why.

-This might seem like a long-winded process but it’s often unavoidable if you still want cover for your trip.
-If your insurance provider increases your premium as a result of a change to your health, you’re always free to try to find a cheaper premium elsewhere.
 Just make sure you’re comparing the level of cover between policies and then looking for the best price for the right policy for you.
 While the cost is important, finding a policy that works for you, and one you can use, should be the priority.

-If you don’t agree with the insurance provider’s decision and are unable to reach an agreement with them, you can complain to the Financial Ombudsman Service.
+If you can’t reach an agreement with your insurance provider, you can complain to the Financial Ombudsman Service.

 Looking for a quote?